arnigeir/lsd/readme.md

 	lsd.Library.Create('Books');
 	lsd.Library.Create('Authors');

 So now we have two catalogs in the Library database for books and authors respectively.

-If the catalogue exists the Create method quietly returns without doing anything.
+Note that if a catalog already exists the Create method quietly returns without doing anything.

 Those two catalogs are now properties of the Library object in LSD in the same way the Library object is a property of LSD.
 Those objects can be accessed simply as